-DIY Wall Thread Rack Redo
+1. DIY Wall Thread Rack Redo

-I like to display my variegated and metallic embroidery threads (and a few others I use frequently) on this 60-spool wall thread rack.
+I like to display my new variegated and metallic embroidery threads (and a few others I use frequently) on this 60-spool wall thread rack.
 The metallic and variegated threads are so pretty and bring me joy when I see them!

-This thread rack redo was so fun to create also.
-My mom had a perfect-sized wooden frame (from Hobby Lobby’s 90% off clearance!) laying around for it already.
+My mom already had a perfect-sized wooden frame (from Hobby Lobby’s 90% off clearance!) lying around for it.
 I painted it with pink acrylic paint and added a gloss varnish to make it shine more.
 The picture doesn’t do it justice.

 I made the gorgeous turquoise cardstock paper flower with my Cricut Maker using one of the free Design Space flower files.
 With a little super glue, this added the perfect touch to my rocking thread holder.

 While sewing threads have the little nick in the top or bottom of the spool to hold the thread end, my embroidery threads do not have that option.
 And, the threads are so slippery that they’re always unraveling.

 I initially purchased thread nets for metallic threads, but I soon found they have utility all over the place.
 They hold thread on the spool for one, but they also keep Cricut vinyl, wrapping paper, ribbon, embroidery stabilizer, and so much more from unraveling.

-There’s a tall, thin ALEX drawer (3rd pic down) and a short, wide ALEX drawer (above).
+There’s a tall, thin ALEX drawer (two pics down) and a short, wide ALEX drawer (above).
 This is where I store the bulk of my embroidery thread colors and my big embroidery cones.

 Both hold embroidery threads if you buy the small spools.
 They also hold serger threads on their sides in all the drawers.
 This is not an ideal storage solution for my serger threads, but it’s where they are for now!

 The tall, thin Alex drawer set, however, will hold big embroidery cones and serger threads standing up in the bottom three drawers.
 I use these drawers instead for storing office supplies, camera equipment, and my pre-cut stabilizer sheets.

 So, this means shoving something in the back 1/5th or so of the drawer to keep the spools from sliding back there and being inaccessible visually.
 I’m a little bummed about that wasted space, but it’s still a great way to organize embroidery machine threads.

 Other Thread Organization Ideas I Considered

-Creative Options Thread Organizer My mom uses this thread organizer for her threads, which are much smaller in number than mine!
+My mom uses this thread organizer for her threads, which are much smaller in number than mine!

-Sulky Universal Slimline Box would work great if you’re looking to store smaller sewing threads.
+3. The Sulky Universal Slimline Box would work great if you’re looking to store smaller sewing threads.